 In this guide we’ll take a look at the best garden vacuums for the UK market.

-I’ve compared design, features, build quality and cost
+I’ve compared power, weight, functions and cost

 to give you my top recommendations.